Master's Project: Adding Pollinator Habitat to Solar Farms

-All MPs require a workload equivalent to that of 1.5-2 classes (i.e. 4-6 credit hours), yet the type of MP can vary significantly.
-As the below diagram suggests, MPs can be classified into four categories.
+All MPs require a workload equivalent to that of 1.5 – 2 classes (i.e., 4-6 credit hours), yet the type of MP can vary significantly.
 MPs may be done individually or in groups of 2-5 students.
 Both individual and group MPs may be either client-centered or research-based.
-Some types of MPs are more common than others, depending on program area.
+MPs can be classified into four categories:

 Client-centered MPs are conducted in collaboration with, or for the benefit of, a real-world client.
 Clients can be private-sector corporations, government agencies, or non-profit organizations, and can be based in the local community, across the country, or even abroad.
 Client-centered MPs typically do not follow the usual format for scientific research, and instead may result in the formation of management plans, educational curricula, policy analyses, business plans, or other similar deliverables.
 These projects are mutually beneficial, with our students achieving additional professional growth by collaborating with a real-world client, and the client receiving tangible research benefits at no cost.